Skip to Main Content

 Lounge access discounts

-You’ll also enjoy 50 percent off day passes at the Alaska Lounge and 20 percent back on all eligible Alaska Airlines inflight purchases when you pay with your Alaska Airlines Visa Business Credit Card.
-The lounge access is a nice perk if you can take advantage of it, but currently, Alaska Airlines only has eight lounges — seven on the west coast and one in New York at John F. Kennedy International Airport.
+You’ll also enjoy 50 percent off day passes at the Alaska Lounge and 20 percent back on all eligible Alaska Airlines in-flight purchases when you pay with your Alaska Airlines Visa Business Credit Card.
+The lounge access is a nice perk if you can take advantage of it, but currently, Alaska Airlines only has nine lounges — eight on the West Coast and one in New York at John F. Kennedy International Airport.

-The Alaska Airlines Visa Business card carries a See Terms variable APR, based on your creditworthiness.
-This is fairly typical for most credit cards, with the low-end rate close to the national average credit card APR.
+This card’s APR is fairly typical for most credit cards, with the low-end rate close to the national average credit card APR.
 There are no foreign transaction fees, which is helpful when traveling abroad or making purchases with foreign merchants.

-The Alaska Airlines Visa Business Card has an annual fee of $70, which is not bad considering all the perks.
-Unfortunately, though, you’ll have to pay $25 per extra card.
-Offering free employee cards is a standout perk that you can find with a number of business credit cards, including Ink Business Unlimited® Credit Card and the Blue Business® Plus Credit Card.
+But the Alaska Airlines Visa Business Card has an annual fee of $70 and charges an extra $25 per card.
+Offering free employee cards is a standout perk that you can find with many business credit cards, including Ink Business Unlimited® Credit Card and the Blue Business® Plus Credit Card.
 Both cards come with no annual fee and numerous business and travel perks that will appeal to small-business owners looking for more versatility with their business cards.

-How the Alaska Airlines Visa Business Credit Card compares to other business credit cards
+How the Alaska Airlines Visa® Business credit card compares to other business cards

 Image of Alaska Airlines Visa® Business card